Ram2002-ai/DataScience_NareshIt/README.md

 ﻿# DataScience_NareshIt
-This repository contains the full data science notebooks and notes
+This repository contains the full data science notebooks and notes.